ehw-fit/ariths-gen/README.md

 ## Description
-ArithsGen presents an open source tool that enables generation of various arithmetic circuits along with the possibility to export them to various representations which all serve their specific purpose.
+ArithsGen presents an open source tool that enables generation of various arithmetic circuits along with the possibility to export them to various formats which all serve their specific purpose.
 C language for easy simulation, Verilog for logic synthesis, BLIF for formal verification possibilities and CGP to enable further global optimization.

 In contrast to standard HDL languages Python supports
-* Multiple output formats (BLIF, Verilog, C, Integer netlis)
+* Multiple output formats (BLIF, Verilog, C, Integer netlist)
-* Advanced langugage construction (better configuration, inheritance, etc.)
+* Advanced language construction (better configuration, inheritance, etc.)
 * Support of various PDKs (for using library cells as half-adders and full-adders)

 ## Prebuild circuits